 The Rotorua Medical Oncology team run three clinics per week - Monday, Tuesday and Friday.

-The Haematology team visits four times a month and the Radiation Oncologist visits Lakes DHB from Waikato DHB once a month.
+The Haematology team visits four times a month and the Radiation Oncologist visits Te Whatu Ora Lakes from Te Whatu Ora Waikato once a month.

 Oncology services are supported by Cancer Care Co-ordinators, Cancer Psychologists, Palliative Care, Dietitians, Social Workers and Occupational Therapists, as well as other community organisations such as Cancer Society, Hospice and Aroha Mai.